 …and with the firstfruits of all your produce… (Proverbs 3:9b)

-This idea of firstfruits has to do with the temple practices and bringing your first and best to offer and sacrifice.
+This idea of firstfruits has to do with the temple practices and bringing the first and best to offer and sacrifice.
 We don’t need the temple anymore, but the principle remains: we are to offer God the first and best of our wealth in worship.

 This means asking up front, “How is God calling me to worship him with my wealth?” before we make any other decisions regarding our money and possessions.
 It means budgeting around this as the great immovable line-item: GOD’S GLORY.
-It’s the opposite of using money for every other priority and then considering how to honor him with what’s left.
+It’s the opposite of using money for every other priority, and then considering how to honor him with what’s left.

-Honoring the LORD as you hold wealth.
+Honoring the LORD as You Hold Wealth

 and your vats will be bursting with wine.
 (Proverbs 3:10)

-Before getting into this verse you need to know that Proverbs is a book filled with principles about how the world works and how God means for us to live in it.
+Before getting into this verse, you need to know that Proverbs is a book filled with principles about how the world works and how God means for us to live in it.
 It is not a book of promises.
-So this verse does not teach the prosperity gospel that if you do your part God will pay you big dividends of health and wealth.
+So this verse does not teach the prosperity gospel that if you do your part, God will pay you big dividends of health and wealth.
 Rather it teaches that, generally, when you are faithful with the wealth you have, you’ll gain more.

-A wise person is productive and therefore earns money.
+A wise person is productive, and therefore earns money.
 He saves it rather than consumes it (Proverbs 21:20) for the purpose of investing it in heavenly endeavors.
 Some heavenly investments are so expensive that they require storing wealth up in modern day barns and vats (savings accounts, investments, etc.).

 Wouldn’t you love to be able to travel the world proclaiming the gospel?
 Wouldn’t you love to adopt orphans?
 Wouldn’t you love to start that ministry that you keep thinking about?
 Wouldn’t you love to fund that missionary?
 All these things require wealth.